podlove/radiator/guides/Users and Permissions.md

 ## Authentication Model

 Users are managed in the `Radiator.Auth.*` submodules.
-We have a minimal `Radiator.Auth.User` schema with `id, name, display_name, email, password_hash`.
+We have a minimal `Radiator.Auth.User` schema with `id, name, email, password_hash`.
 These users should be accessed, created, modified, checked using the `Radiator.Auth.Directory` context.
-The name can't be changed easily, `email` and `display_name` can be.
+The name can't be changed easily, `email` can be.
 Both `name` and `email` must be unique and present.

 Other (internal and external) parts of Radiator must use a relation to a `Radiator.Auth.User` to drive their authorization and permission model.